 How Does Arkis Work?

 Arkis is a DeFi prime brokerage protocol that lets institutional investors borrow and trade with up to 5x leverage across multiple blockchains and centralized exchanges.
 Think of it as a professional trading desk for crypto that lets big players use sophisticated strategies (leveraged yield farming, delta-hedging, pairs trading) while keeping funds in smart contracts.
-The protocol connects DeFi positions on Ethereum, Arbitrum, and Avalanche with Binance subaccounts to calculate a unified portfolio margin.
+The protocol connects DeFi positions on Ethereum, Arbitrum, Avalanche, and Hyperliquid with CEX subaccounts at Binance and Bitget to calculate a unified portfolio margin.
 Only pre-approved (whitelisted) borrowers and strategies are permitted.

 TVL